Jrpl/CPP-Projects/README.md

 Removes vowels from a string

 ## prime-number-check.cpp
-Determines if the input number is a prime number up to 10,008 Limit can be modified to go higher if needed
+Determines if the input number is a prime number, currently limited to any number up to 10,008
+Limit can be modified to go higher if needed

 ## string-encoding.cpp